irissorg/writing-analysis-in-social-care/content/11 Conclusion/index.md

 2. Have considered some aspects of the language of written analysis
 3. Have reflected on your own practice of writing analysis

 If you are interested in exploring this topic further, there are other WiSPER and Iriss resources available.

-Complete **our evaluation** to let us know how you got on – what you learned and what you can use in your practice.
+Please complete our evaluation to let us know how you got on – what you learned and what you can use in your practice.

+{{< button href="https://docs.google.com/forms/d/e/1FAIpQLSehKokoNVtgnpUfFK21Tk6gmKfRa-7aCPWY3jJrWAlVx1sSAg/viewform?gxids=7628" >}}Complete Evaluation{{< /button >}}